 Where should you go for a road trip in Virginia?
 What are some unexpected or lesser-known places to see in Virginia?
 What is there to do in Virginia besides Virginia Beach and NOVA?
 Want road trip ideas from Richmond, Virginia?

-The push to explore the outdoors has been astronomical this past summer due to the pandemic.
-And if you’re in Virginia, you’re in luck—our state has extremely diverse options for outdoor activities what is that be wine tasting or waterfall chasing.
+The push to explore the outdoors has been huge in recent years!
+And if you're in Virginia, you're in luck—our state has extremely diverse options for outdoor activities what is that be wine tasting or waterfall chasing.

-But, if you’re like me and have lived here more than 15 years oh, there might be a chance that you haven’t been a hundred miles outside of the I-95 corridor.
-Well, I took the pause on international travel as my chance to explore all three corners of our beautiful state, and now is your chance to!
+But, if you're like me and have lived here more than 15 years there might be a chance that you haven't been a hundred miles outside of the I-95 corridor.

 Who is this itinerary for?

-Note: This itinerary assumes you’re beginning in the Northern Virginia (NOVA) area because that is the most populous area in the state.
-If you are, I highly suggest exploring what D.C. has to offer.
+🗺 This itinerary assumes you’re beginning in the Northern Virginia (NOVA) area because that is the most populous area in the state.
+If you are, I highly suggest exploring what D.C. has to offer!

 Leave in the morning to make it to your first stop, Charlottesville, by the early afternoon.

-Head out to your next stop: Staunton, VA!
-But not before support this Charlottesville, Black co-owned cafe, MarieBette Cafe & Bakery.
-And if you’re a really earlier riser, head up to Carter Mountain Orchard and grab some of their staple apple cider donuts!
+But not before supporting MarieBette Cafe & Bakery, a local-Charlottesville, Black co-owned cafe.
+And if you’re a really earlier riser, you should go up to Carter Mountain Orchard on your way out of town for some apple picking, and for some of their staple apple cider donuts!

-Arrive in Staunton, VA, and I have to recommend staying at the Blackburn Inn for reasons you will soon see.
+Arrive in Staunton, VA, and check in to the Blackburn Inn for reasons you will soon see.